One repo. One runner. Zero infrastructure.

 - memory/topics/*.md → tracked topics

-- .outputs/*.md → upstream chain outputs (if any)
+- output/.chains/*.md → upstream chain outputs (if any)

 ## Output